 About Our Dojo

 Students of the RYU SHU KAN become part of an international family that reaches around the world from Okinawa, the birthplace of Karate, to over 50 schools throughout America & across the Atlantic.
-The organization was foundedby Grand Master “Taika” Seiyu Oyata, 10th Degree Black Belt and heir to the Royal Life Protection Arts of the Okinawan Nobility.
+The organization was foundedby Grand Master “Taika” Seiyu Oyata, 10th Degree Black Belt and heir to the Life Protection Arts of the Okinawan Nobility and “Bushi” Warrior Class.

 From the youngest white belt at age four, to our oldest Black Belt at over 70 years old, RYU SHU KAN KARATE is a life time art which will develop physical, mental & spiritual strength to handle life’s toughest challenges.

 Click on the link above: RyuShuNews_Oya-Te to see our “Family Tree”.
 This will illustrate the ‘roots, trunk and branches’ of our Ryu Shu Kan Karate.

 Gerard Senese, Director of the Ryu Shu Kan of Farmingville on Long Island is also Director of the Town of Brookhaven’s Sachem Community Youth Services’ Children’s Karate Program.
 Senese Sensei began his training in 1974 in Taika Oyata’s art which was called Ryu Kyu Kempo at that time & received his Sho-Dan, 1st degree Black Belt, in 1978.